 Some of the most common health problems stem from malnutrition and lack of exercise.
 Make sure your bird is getting the proper diet, receiving regular vet check-ups, and getting enough exercise and sleep.
 It is critical that you learn to recognize the signs of illness in your bird.
 If you notice anything unusual, contact your avian vet immediately.
 When in doubt, err on the side of caution and make the call.
 The best ways to reduce illness are prevention and early detection.

 Early detection is one of the ways pet owners can reduce the chances of severe illness.
-As soon as you get your parrot, take him to your avian veterinarian immediately for a wellness visit.
-The vet will make sure your bird is healthy and does not have any serious illnesses, such as Pscittacine Beak and Feather Disease, which is highly contagious and fatal.
+As soon as you get your parrot, take them to your avian veterinarian immediately for a wellness visit.
+The vet will make sure your bird is healthy and does not have any serious illnesses, such as Psittacine Beak and Feather Disease, which is highly contagious and fatal.

-If you have other birds, make sure to quarantine your new bird for 30-45 days to ensure he does not have any hidden illnesses that could be spread to other flock members.
+If you have other birds, make sure to quarantine your new bird for 30 to 45 days to ensure they do not have any hidden illnesses that could be spread to other flock members.

 Keep in mind that birds have extremely sensitive lungs.
 Things that don't affect humans or other pets can have harmful or deadly effects on parrots.
 In addition, be careful when toweling or restraining your bird.
-You don't want to put so much pressure on its chest that it can't breathe.
+You don't want to put so much pressure on their chest that they can't breathe.

 Don't wait until these situations happen before you have a plan in place.
 If you do need to give up your parrot, make sure you contact a reputable rescue or sanctuary to make sure your parrot goes to a good home.

 You should also have emergency plans for any natural disasters, such as floods, tornadoes, hurricanes, or even fires.
 This is important for every pet owner, but especially for those who live in evacuation areas.

 Parrots Are Excellent Pets for the Right Owner